Let Your Kids Live

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Don’t be a helicopter parent - let your kids live and learn.
+Do not be a helicopter parent - let your kids live and learn.

 You want your kids to grow up safe and with every advantage that you can get for them.
 You want them to be successful in life, and to be happy.
 With these goals in mind, many parents take their parenting too far.
 Rather than letting your child learn things the hard way through failure, you get in front of all of it.
-While it seems great right now, it’s a great way to set kids up for a tough future.
+While it seems great right now, it is a great way to set kids up for a tough future.

 Learning to fail is one of the most important lessons that your kids can learn.
 If they are given everything and they never feel the negative consequences of failing while younger, they are going to struggle when they set out on their own and face the real world.
 If they don’t know how to properly respond when things get tough, they’ll simply give up or potentially even worse - help them learn how to deal with failure.